Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Theoretical Appendix

 The model contains parameters ($B_j$, $\Delta_g$, $\bar{\theta}$) that a correspondence audit cannot separately identify.
-Following the sufficient-statistics approach of \citet{chetty_sufficient_2009}, we isolate a single focal object governing the testable predictions and collect the remaining parameters into a scale factor whose sign is unambiguous.
+We isolate a single focal object governing the testable predictions and collect the remaining parameters into a scale factor whose sign is unambiguous.

 Equation \eqref{eq:callback_gap_full} shows that the callback gap depends jointly on $E_j^\ast$, $B_j$, and $\Delta_g$.
 Because $E_j^\ast = B_j/(B_j + P_j)$, these are not independently varying.
 Define the composite scale factor